 Pamela is a longtime supporter of mental health for all.
 In 2012, she founded the Bowery Arts Project in New York City, which offers therapeutic art classes to clients of the non-medical detox unit at Project Renewal.
 The volunteer-led initiative, which runs twice a week, serves low-income and homeless men and women working towards renewing their lives with health, homes, and jobs.

 In 2019, Pamela joined designer Kenneth Cole as a co-founder, creative partner, and board member of The Mental Health Coalition, which aims to raise awareness and destigmatize conversations around mental health issues.

 Pamela also explores her own experiences with loss, family transitions, and renewal in her work as a collage artist.
 Her work was recently exhibited in a solo show at the Waverly Gallery in Southhampton, NY, July 2021. www.pamelabellcollageworks.com

-Pamela also sits on the Board of The American Theatre Wing, and is a Tony Voter.
-She is also a Disruptor Fellow at The Disruptor Awards, a member of the CFDA, served a 5 year term as a board member of Parsons and is a newly appointed Lang Center Innovation Fellow at The Columbia University School of Business.
+Her commitment to the arts extends to her role as a board member of The American Theatre Wing, and she is a Tony Voter.
+She is also a Disruptor Fellow, a member of the CFDA, and is a Lang Center Innovation Fellow at Columbia Business School.